The Perfect Grilled Steak

 You can also keep a water spray bottle handy to help tame flare-ups.

-Cook the Perfect Internal Temperature
+Cook to the Perfect Internal Temperature

 Chef Bryan recommends removing the steaks off the grill when the internal temperature (taken in the thickest part of the steak and before resting) is: